From Judi Mills, Certified GAPS Practitioner

 - Place all of the ingredients except the herbs into a large stainless steel pot, at least 10 quart size.
 Add enough water to just cover the turkey and vegetables.

-- Cover and bring to a boil, then reduce heat to low and simmer (barely breaking a bubble) for at least 4 hours and preferably up to 12 hours, adding herbs in the last 1 hour.
+- Cover and bring to a boil, then reduce heat to low and simmer for at least 4 hours and preferably up to 12 hours, adding herbs in the last hour.
 Turn off the heat.
+(You can let it cool for a little while at this point.)
 Put a large colander over another large pot or bowl.
 Pour the stock through the colander.
 Let the vegetables and bones drain for at least 10 minutes.

 - Transfer broth into 6 to 8 clean quart jars.
 Leave 1 to 2 inches of space from the top of the jar if you plan to freeze them.
 You may want to look for canning jars that are designated for freezing—they have straighter sides and are less likely to break from the temperature extremes that can occur.
 Let the jars cool on the counter until nearly room temperature.
 Place them in the refrigerator if you plan to use within a week or the freezer for use within 6 months.
 (You can freeze them uncovered and then cover them after frozen to allow for the expansion that occurs.
 You may want to remove the lids when thawing as well.)